bec-archer/SR80-Manuals/user-manual.md

 - **Reason(s) for Service** — tap the pill-shaped buttons to select why the customer brought it in (Leaking, Barrel Damage, Bushings, etc.).
 You can select multiple reasons.
 - **Description / Notes** — any additional details about the item
 - **No Warranty** toggle — if this item carries no warranty coverage (e.g., a repack on a customer-damaged cylinder), switch this on before saving.
 It's off by default.
 See "No Warranty Flag" below for more detail.
+- **Scan Tag** — if the equipment has a QR sticker on it, tap this to scan it and link the tag to this item.
+See "Equipment Tags (QR Codes)" below.

 #### Marking a Job as Warranty at Creation